cabuelow/shark-conservation-multiple-outcomes/README.md

-### Modelling multiple conservation outcomes for reef sharks
+### Modelling multiple goals for reef shark conservation

-This repository contains code estimate the socioeconomic and ecological causes of reef shark abundance globally and predict outcomes under management scenarios.
+This repository contains code estimate the effect of management on reef shark abundance globally and predict outcomes under counterfactual scenarios.

 #### Scripts